Ja-Tar/GeneRozkaz/README.md

   - [x] Highlight of required and optional fields
   - [x] Blocking the possibility of issuing incompatible instructions (like `21.10` and `21.15`)
   - [x] Validation of certain fields against the schema (limited)
-- [ ] Information about what to enter in a given field
+- [x] Information about what to enter in a given field
 - [ ] Save option
   - [ ] PDF
   - [ ] JPEG / PNG
   - [ ] TXT (to copy paste into simulators)
 - [ ] Integration with TD2 simulator (autocomplete fields)
+- [ ] Step-by-step generator

 # Supported written order versions
 - [x] Normal